 Trump Administration Rollbacks on Healthy School Meals Harm the Health of Millions of Children

-Each day, approximately thirty million children in the U.S. eat meals at school.
-Thanks to the Healthy, Hunger-Free Kids Act and the resulting school nutrition standards, schools were required to provide children with healthier school meals, snacks, and beverages.
+Before the COVID-19 pandemic, 30 million children relied on school meals.
+For many students, school meals may be the only nutritious meals they receive that day.
+Thanks to the Healthy, Hunger-Free Kids Act (HHFKA) and the resulting school nutrition standards, schools were required to provide children with healthier school meals, snacks, and beverages.
 These improvements were an amazing success story.
 The Harvard University T.H.
 Chan School of Public Health concluded that the school meal requirements resulting from the Heathy, Hunger-Free Kids Act was “one of the most important national obesity prevention policy achievements in recent decades.”
 They estimated that these improvements would prevent more than two million cases of childhood obesity and save up to $792 million in health-care related costs over ten years.

-Despite this tremendous progress, the Trump Administration has now reversed course and weakened school nutrition standards.
-If allowed to stand, the Administration’s actions would ensure that school meals will never be based on established nutrition science, as Congress has required.
+Despite this tremendous progress, the Trump Administration reversed course and weakened school nutrition standards.

 In 2018, the U.S. Department of Agriculture issued a rule significantly weakening school nutrition standards by locking in levels of salt in school meals that are higher than those recommended in the Dietary Guidelines for Americans and allowing schools to serve fewer whole grains and more refined grains.
 Improved school nutrition is critical: one out of three children and adolescents aged 2 to 19 years is overweight or obese.
 Children consume one-third to one-half of their daily calories during the school day.
 Unfortunately, nine out of ten children consume too much sodium, increasing their risk of hypertension, heart disease, and stroke.